IvanLoke/websiteBlocker/README.md

 sudo nano /etc/systemd/system/selfcontrol.service
 ```

-- Add configurations to file
+- Add the following configurations to the file:

 ```
 [Unit]